Datnia/duo-studio/content/journal/custom-web-development/custom-web-development.md

 <h2 id="frontend-backend">Front-End and Back-End Coding</h2>

 When you envision a website, what comes to mind?
 Typically, it's the text, images, or buttons on a webpage.
 This is referred to as the front-end - think of it as front facing/client facing part.
 But what about when you interact with it?
 For example, when you "like" something or submit a form, where does the information get processed?
 Yep, in the back-end!
 These two sides need to work seamlessly for a site to be successful.
 With website builders, there's no ensuring that these sides will exchange data the way you want.
-Here are some commonly used programming languages:
+Take a look at some commonly used programming languages:

 - JavaScript
 - Python